-Notice that all the projections other than $p_{1,Y/X},p_{1,Z/X}$ are proper.
-The terms involving the two morphisms use only the pull-back, which is well defined even for a non proper morphism.
-So in the assumption, we do not need to assume that $X$ is compact. \end{proof} The transversality condition is necessary in the above proposition.
+Then we have in the integral Bott-Chern cohomology $i_{Y}^* i_{Z*}=i_{W/Y*}i^*_{W/Z}$.} \end{myprop} \begin{proof} The same proof in \cite{Gri} holds. \end{proof} The transversality condition is necessary in the above proposition.
 Indeed, if we take $Y=Z=W$, the morphism $i_{Y}^* i_{Y*}$ is not equal to the identity.
 To calculate it, we need the following excess formula.
 In the reverse direction, the formula is far easier.
 For any smooth submanifold $Z$ of $X$ and any cohomology class $\alpha$ on $X$ we have

 This can be derived from the projection formula, which implies